arturgs/smartcitizen-kit/README.md

+This fork contains:
-This fork contains changes on the Firmware v0.9.4 for a local connection to a server on a local network on port 5000.
+- changes on the Firmware v0.9.4 for a local connection to a server on a local network (port 5000).
+- local flask server (datetime and data collection)

 Smart Citizen Kit
 =================